RakhithJK/jgm-pandoc-wiki/Pandoc-Tricks.md

 *e.g.* you have a long markdown file in GitHub and want to have a TOC, you can use `pandoc -t markdown_github --toc -o example-with-toc.md example.md`

-This a useful workaround to update the TOC of very long documents, but —beware!— if you use this trick for writing over the input file, you'll end stacking TOCs — each new Table of Contents being generated above the previouly built ones, and indexing them too.
+This a useful workaround to update the TOC of very long documents, but —beware!— if you use this trick for writing over the input file, you'll end stacking TOCs — each new Table of Contents being generated above the previously built ones, and indexing them too.
 This technique is useful when working with different source and output files.

 Also, you can add a title to the TOC using the `toc-title` variable, but only if you use a markdown template — as explained ahead.